hoshikitsunoda/algorithm/README.md

 # algorithm
-Algorithm challenge from freeCodeCamp and etc.
+Algorithm challenge from freeCodeCamp, CodeWars and etc.